In this article, we help to dispel and demystify some of the most common myths around car insurance.

 The good news, however, is that new technologies are opening the proverbial door for newer drivers to get insured for less.
 Take, for example, telematics car insurance, which a number of insurers in Ireland are now jumping on board with.

-Telematics involves tracking a combination of on-board diagnostics such as a car's acceleration, location, time of use, and various other metrics so that insurers can analyse how safely you drive.
-It works by fitting a telematics box to the car in question, and importantly for newer drivers can significantly help in reducing premiums.
+Telematics involves tracking a combination of on-board diagnostics such as a car's acceleration, location, time of use, average speed, and various other metrics so that insurers can analyse how safely you drive.
+It works by fitting a telematics box to the car in question, and importantly for newer drivers, can significantly help in reducing premiums.

 4. The cheapest policy is always the best option